REAL ESTATE AGENTS: One mistake could cost your client their life savings.

 The company launched a lawsuit against the hacker, seeking to recover the money, as well as punitive damages.

 With cyber liability insurance, first-party (you and your business) cyber crime expense coverage is included, as well as the cost of a forensic investigation to investigate how, exactly, a hack occurred.
-Theft and fraud coverage would also be included to cover destruction or loss of digital data resulting from a criminal cyber event.
+Digital Data Recovery Cost coverage would also be included to cover destruction or loss of digital data resulting from a criminal cyber event.

 WHAT IS CYBER INSURANCE | CYBER LIABILITY INSURANCE | CYBER SECURITY INSURANCE | CYBER RISK INSURANCE | HACK INSURANCE?

 Cyber hack insurance for real estate agents is designed to protect them from certain losses associated with data breaches and hacks.
 After a hack, there are costs you will likely incur in: